-The mission of the School Based Pantry Program is to help alleviate child hunger in America through the provision of food to children and their families at school.
-School based pantries are located on the grounds of a school intended to provide a more readily accessible source of food assistance to low-income students and their families.
-Sites are consistently in the same location as the school’s campus, have set distribution schedules and offer ongoing food assistance services.
-School based pantries may have a permanent set up within a school, or may operate through a mobile distribution rotation where food is brought to the school campus.
+The mission of the School Pantry Program is to help alleviate child hunger in America through the provision of food to children and their families at school.
+School-based pantries are located on the grounds of a school to provide an easily accessible source of food assistance to low-income students and their families.

 Does Your Local Feeding America Food Bank Operate a School Pantry Program?

 Use the Food Bank Locator here to contact your local food bank and find out what they are doing in your community.

 Need More Information?

 For additional information on the School Pantry Program or any Feeding America child hunger programs contact the programs team.